-Given the superior performance of RC-ESN for short-term prediction, here we focus on one concern with this method: the need for large reservoirs, which can be computationally demanding.
+Given the superior performance of RC-ESN for short-term predictions, here we focus on one concern with this method, namely the need for large reservoirs, which can be computationally demanding.
 This issue has been suggested as a potential disadvantage of ESNs versus LSTMs for training RNNs (Jaeger, 2007).
-Aside from the observations here that RC-ESN significantly outperforms RNN-LSTM for short-term predictions, the problem of reservoir size can be tackled in at least two ways.
-First, Pathak et al. (2018a) have proposed, and shown the effectiveness of, using a set of parallelized reservoirs, which allowed for easily dealing with high-dimensional chaotic toy models.
+Aside from the observation here that RC-ESN significantly outperforms RNN-LSTM for short-